Every week, we speak to so many riders who want to be an effective rider in the saddle.

 And this is exactly what we do in my program, we have a process that shows you how to be your own effective guide so that you can then be your horse's effective guide and rider.

-CLICK HERE to discover how to BE AN EFFECTIVE RIDER.
+CLICK HERE to discover more on how to BE AN EFFECTIVE RIDER.

 We're going to have emotions, we're going to go through difficult times with our horses, but how do emotions go through us?
 How do they get stuck?
 How do we unstuck them?
 How do we get emotions going through, so then we can access the ability to evaluate and have discernment?

-And then having an actual process and during the times that you're riding your horse, ie. having a process that when you're with your horse, and you really need to access discernment, that you can access it quickly and access it easily.
+2. And then have a actual process for during the times that you're riding your horse so when you're with your horse, and you really need to access discernment, that you can access it quickly and access it easily.

 If you would like support in this way, click the link below and we can chat about how we can help you with your process...how we can help you to get to the point where you are an effective rider and effective at being able to access discernment.
 Because discernment can be just one little thing.